 These are my inspirations.
 I also keep a keen eye on the news, so when I read that the remains of Saint Edmund’s treasure may be buried underneath a tennis court in Bury St Edmunds, that sparked off another idea.
 Edmund was the last king of independent East Anglia, and he was killed by invading Vikings in the ninth century.

-Actually, I’ve been asked by one of my readers – a Norwegian football fan who supports Norwich City and flies in from Oslo every fortnight to see the Canaries play – to make it clear it was the Danes who were responsible, not those nice Norwegians!
+On that subject, I’ve been asked by one of my readers – a Norwegian football fan who supports Norwich City and flies in from Oslo every fortnight to see the Canaries play – to make it clear it was the Danes who were responsible, not those nice Norwegians!
 I’m glad to set the record straight.

 Having been made redundant twice in the past ten years has helped concentrate my mind, and meant I have had the time to write and also to travel out and about in the lesser known parts of Norfolk, Suffolk, and even Cambridgeshire, Lincolnshire and Essex on occasions.

 The most rewarding of these mini-safaris is when you come across something unexpected.
 A few years back, on the road between Swaffham and Brandon, I came across a replica Second World War tank parked in a forest clearing.
 I stopped off. . . and found out this was the place where the Seventh Armoured Division – the Desert Rats – had camped out while preparing to land in Normandy as part of the D-Day invasions of 1944.
-14,000 men had been there training with their new Cromwell tanks for several months. . . only to disappear over the water that June, leaving just a few Nissen huts behind as evidence.
+14,000 men had been there training with their new Cromwell tanks for several months. . . only to disappear over the water to Normandy and beyond that June, leaving just a few Nissen huts behind as evidence.

 It’s also satisfying to find the answers to things that puzzled me for years.
 My first job in journalism at the back end of the 1980s was as a reporter in the March and Wisbech areas of the fens.
 Strange country, with lots of out of the way villages.
 I’d always been intrigued on my travels by a small sign on a lonely, bumpy fenland road at a place called Stonea.
 It pointed down a dirt track to an ‘Iron Age hill fort’.
 How was it possible?
 A hill fort in the fens?
 Eventually, after passing by many times, I turned the car down the bumpy track, and found some raised earthworks with an information board.
 It was still a mystery.